trapped/sx/README.md

 In docker-compose using the provided manifest: `docker-compose -f sx/docker-compose.yml up`

-In Kubernetes: import the `kubernetes/sx.yml` manifest using kustomize or your preferred tool, then customize its configuration, resources...
+In Kubernetes: import the `kubernetes/*.yml` example manifests using kustomize or your preferred tool, then customize its configuration, resources...

+You can also manually deploy the official Docker image `ghcr.io/trapped/sx`; [have a look on GitHub packages](https://github.com/users/trapped/packages/container/package/sx) for the available tags.

 ## Configuration